 People viewing an array with 32 different plants relaxed more than those viewing a single plant.
 They also relaxed more than those viewing an array with 16 different plants.

 I'm so sorry to tell you this, but there's going to be some stress in your life this year.
 I'm not prophesying that over you.
 I'm stating realistically that this is the world in which we live.
 Why not do everything we can to the ensure quickest and most effective recovery possible?
 Particularly in our homes, which should be safe, refreshing and rejuvenating spaces.

 Increasing the variety of plants we have can be easy and fun.

 I hope this will help you experiment more this year.
-Bring 'more different plants' into your home and enjoy the year to come.
+Increase the variety of plants in your home and enjoy the year to come.